 Thales-enabled Public Safety Answering Point (PSAP) reference solutions were used for many field tests offering outstanding reliability and success.

 Our Cinterion Automotive Grade modules, equipment testing, development kits and engineering support contributed to significantly faster deployments.

 Before the eCall In-Vehicle Equipment (IVE) can be embedded in vehicles, they need to be tested for performance and reliability.

-Gemalto and its partner Rohde & Schwarz offer a compact solution for reproducible, end-to-end, functional and standard-compliant conformance testing of eCall and ERA-Glonass solutions.
+Thales and its partner Rohde & Schwarz offer a compact solution for reproducible, end-to-end, functional, and standard-compliant conformance testing of eCall and ERA-Glonass solutions.

-Leveraging Gemalto Cinterion M2M modules and R&S software, a simulated PSAP is established and a cellular network is emulated within the confines of a lab environment.
+Leveraging Thales Cinterion M2M modules and R&S software, a simulated PSAP is established, and a cellular network is emulated within the confines of a lab environment.

 Network independence is crucial when testing solutions in multiple countries with varying cellular network technologies.

-Gemalto is also proud to contribute to other road safety initiatives such as the EU enhanced driver’s license and the EU and AETR digital tachograph.
+Thales is proud to contribute to other road safety initiatives such as our secure digital driving license and the EU and AETR digital tachograph.